Academic Competitions

 Moot Court

 Moot court competitions expose participants to the appeals process.
 Students are presented with a legal problem and a set of facts.
 Paired participants write a brief in support of one side or the other and then argue the case before a panel consisting of judges, attorneys and law professors.
-The many benefits that come from participating in a moot court competition include::
+The many benefits that come from participating in a moot court competition include:

-• Development of appellate advocacy and litigation skills;
+• Developing appellate advocacy and litigation skills;

-• Learn to "think on your feet";
+• Learning to "think on your feet";

 • Honing legal analysis and persuasive speech skills;